-- Dean of Students
+- · Dean of Students

-- Director of athletics
+- Director of Athletics

 - Team coach

-- Faculty advisors to a student group
+- Faculty advisors to a student group or student organization

 - A student resident advisor or assistant

-- A student who monitors access to dormitories
+- A student who monitors access to residential environments

 - Title IX Coordinator

-- The Director of Counseling

 - Contracted campus security officers

 WNCC encourages accurate and prompt reporting of all crimes to the local police department, campus security or to a Campus Security Authority, when the victim of a crime elects to, or is unable to, make such a report.
 Formal reports of this nature are documented, investigated and referred for disposition.
-However, we recognize that in certain situations, individuals who are victims of crime may not wish to disclose certain details of crimes or their identities.
-The person with whom you may discuss all of this with confidentially is the licensed counselor at the Counseling Center.
-If you wish only for support and counseling services, please contact the counselor at 308-635-6050.
+However, we recognize that in certain situations, individuals who are victims of crime may not wish to